bitsofcotton/puts_cc/README.md

 * https://files.limpid-intensity.info/

 # The things undone
-If we use similar things with leafs as a measure, middle of the table as a relation, and with morphological analysis, we might get better results and low memory condition, but there's NO implementation here.
+If we use similar things with category - relation - measure tensor, and with morphological analysis, we might get better results and low memory condition, but there's NO implementation here.
 So that isn't needed by making TOCs.
+And if so, if there's two or more phenomenon or people, shrink into one table, it's meaningless.